 10 Best Greenhouses: Number 1, the classic plastic greenhouse – Waltons 6x8ft Greenhouse – Twin Wall Polycarbonate / Plastic Panels, Aluminum Frame, Steel Base

 We start our best greenhouse list off with a design classic, a plastic greenhouse that looks exactly like the image that pops into our brains when we hear the word ‘greenhouse’.
 This one is glass free and lightweight, but with panels made from polycarbonate with a 4mm twin wall.
 These panels provide this plastic greenhouse with all of the heat retention that you would expect; no shattered glass though with a plastic greenhouse!
 The frame is made from aluminum, which is rustproof and durable.
 One of the great benefits of a plastic greenhouse is the minimal maintenance time and costs that have previously been associated with owning a glass greenhouse.
-A nice edition to the 2018 greenhouse is an expanded instruction booklet making assembly easier and integrated rain gutters for water collection and a roof window for ventilation.
+A nice edition to this greenhouse is an expanded instruction booklet making assembly easier and integrated rain gutters for water collection and a roof window for ventilation.
 Waltons also have an instruction video for assembly which really is a good feature.

 10 Best Greenhouses: Number 2, the plastic walk-in greenhouse – Oypla 3-Tier 4 Shelf Mini Walk-in Growhouse Garden Greenhouse